 Generally, professionals will make decisions about your health and social care, and your family or carers will decide on day-to-day matters.

-You can also appoint an attorney to decide on financial and property matters.
+You can also appoint an attorney to decide on money and property matters.
 This is called a property and financial affairs LPA.